-Ali Palmer, Partner and Head of our Consumer Practice, and Zoe Wakeham, Consultant in our Consumer Practice, discuss the huge challenges faced by UK HR managers to fill vital vacancies in the consumer sector, as well as solutions to manage these labour shortages effectively.
+Zoe Wakeham, Consultant in our Consumer Practice, discusses the huge challenges faced by UK HR managers to fill vital vacancies in the consumer sector, as well as solutions to manage these labour shortages effectively.

 If you live in the UK, you will have heard of the worker shortage by now.
 Very likely, you will have experienced first-hand the impact of the lack of HGV drivers in the infamous ‘fuel shortage’ of September 2021.
 And if you have read any of the daily newspapers, you will have seen images of empty supermarket shelves and been warned of a consumer goods shortage ahead of Christmas due to both workforce shortages and supply chain issues.